-Dear Mr. Gant:
+Dear Mr. Baker:

-On August 22, 2018, the Federal Election Commission notified Marsha for Senate and you, as treasurer ("Committee"), of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971, as amended.
+On August 22, 2018, the Federal Election Commission notified you of a complaint alleging violations of certain sections of the Federal Election Campaign Act of 1971 (the "Act"), as amended.
 A copy of the complaint was forwarded to you at that time.

-Upon further review of the allegations contained in the complaint, and information supplied by you, the Commission, on June 15, 2021, voted to dismiss the allegation that the Committee violated 52 U.S.C. §§ 30116(f) and 30118(a) by knowingly accepting excessive or prohibited contributions in the form of coordinated communications.
+Upon further review of the allegations contained in the complaint, and information supplied by you, the Commission, on June 15, 2021, voted to dismiss the allegation that you violated the Act.
 The Factual and Legal Analysis, which more fully explains the Commission's decision, is enclosed for your information.